BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 -	Channel 3: TxR – Red – mesothelin
 -	Channel 4: FarRed – Yellow – interaction

+## Goal of the analysis

+With this exercise, we aim to define a regions of interest, find all cells and marker signals within this region, and extract the number of signals of each kind per cell.

 ## Creating a new QuPath project

 Go to `Menu->File->Project->Create project`.
 This will ask you to create a new folder for the project, where any non-image data (annotations, trained classifiers, detections, etc.) will be stored.
 THe folder should be empty at start, and the images are kept at their original location and only linked to the folder.